Applesauce Muffins

 Several applesauce muffins sit next to each other.

-I knew when I set out to make these, I wanted my applesauce muffins healthy!
+I knew when I set out to make these, I wanted my applesauce muffins to be healthy!
 That’s one reason I used whole wheat pastry flour for added fiber.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.